Agent swarms: cooperation and coordination under stringent communications constraint: Conclusion

 Although the distributions in performance are key to a detailed understanding, we also used summary metrics, notably the swarm risk $\hat{R}$ and the thresholded performance measure $\hat{\Aknow}_{\upT}$.
 By thresholding, we enable the metric to ignore intrinsically inefficient and unecessary links, which should indeed be irrelevant to any practical performance measure.
 Further, as part of the thresholding we normalised on the basis of a minimal ER network structure, so that poorly linked agents were still penalised in the metric, but in a way not dependent on any information specific to a particular set of ${\Elink}_{ij}$.
 One improvement that could be made here is to replace this minimum ER criterion with one specific to spatially distributed agents, rather than probabilistically linked ones.

-Finally, the model used here was highly abstracted and not strictly applicable to any realistic agent-swarm implementation.
-We have accordingly developed our simulation software further, allowing more sophisticated modelling \cite{Kinsler-EHMW-2022anglen}.
-However, the lessons exhibited here still provide useful background even for more complicated scenarios and implementations.
+Finally, the model used here was highly abstracted and not strictly applicable to any realistic agent-swarm implementation. {Nevertheless, we have here proposed an interesting and novel scenario with distinctive features, and presented results and conclusions to aid in its understanding.
+Since the lessons exhibited here will provide useful background for more complicated scenarios and implementations, we have accordingly developed our simulation software further, allowing more sophisticated modelling \cite{Kinsler-EHMW-2022anglen}.}